mathieustrosberg/folio-23/README.md

 ## About this project

-This portfolio showcases my professional and academic journey, my projects, and all the necessary information to contact me.
-I used React to create a dynamic and interactive user interface and React Router to facilitate navigation between different sections of the site.
-Additionally, the site is fully responsive.
+This repository houses my professional and academic portfolio, showcasing my journey, projects, and providing all necessary contact information.
+The portfolio is built with React to offer a dynamic and interactive user interface, while React Router is used to seamlessly navigate between different sections of the site.
+The site is designed to be fully responsive, ensuring an optimal viewing experience across various devices.

+Technologies Used:

+React
+React Router
+CSS